munificent/craftinginterpreters/book/statements-and-state.md

 newPoint(x + 2, 0).y = 3;
 ```

-The left-hand side of that assignment could also work as a valid expression:
+The left-hand side of that assignment could also work as a valid expression.

 ```lox
 newPoint(x + 2, 0).y;
 ```

-(Where the first example sets the field, the second gets it.)
+The first example sets the field, the second gets it.

-This means we can parse the left-hand side as *if it were* an expression and
+This means we can parse the left-hand side *as if it were* an expression and
 then after the fact produce a syntax tree that turns it into an assignment
 target.
 If the left-hand side expression isn't a <span name="paren">valid</span>
 assignment target, we fail with a syntax error.
 That ensures we report an error
-on code like:
+on code like this:

 ```lox
 a + b = c;